Bridge 9 Records

-Bridge 9 Records is an American hardcore punk record label located outside Boston, Massachusetts.
+Bridge 9 Records is an American hardcore record label located outside Beverly, Massachusetts.
 Bridge Nine is owned by Chris Wrenn of Salem, Massachusetts, who began the label in 1995 and produced its first release in 1996.

+In 2022, the label opened a record store.

+Name

 The label is named as a metaphor for what Wrenn wanted to do in creating the label: bridge all parts of the hardcore scene into one label and then put his lucky number (nine) in the title.
-The label currently has 8 employees and 30 active bands.

-In 2021, the label announced they were opening a record store.